bitwarden/server/src/Core/MailTemplates/Markdown/Welcome.md

-﻿Thank you for creating an account with bitwarden.
+﻿Thank you for creating an account with Bitwarden.
 You may now log in with your new account.

-Did you know that bitwarden is free to sync with all of your devices?
-Download bitwarden today on:
+Did you know that Bitwarden is free to sync with all of your devices?
+Download Bitwarden today on:

 Mobile
 ============